Love on a Branch Line (TV series): Production

-Much of the outdoor scenes were filmed at Oxburgh Hall in Norfolk.
+Many of the outdoor scenes were filmed at Oxburgh Hall in Norfolk.
 Some internal scenes were filmed at Chawton House in Hampshire, while the railway scenes were filmed on the North Norfolk Railway, in particular using Weybourne station as a substitute for the fictional Arcady station.
 Arcady village and pub were filmed at Heydon, Norfolk.
 The cricket match was filmed in Hillington, Norfolk.

 Each episode is named after a 1920s song, from the Charleston era beloved of Lord Flamborough – "Yes Sir, That's My Baby", "I Wonder Where My Baby Is Tonight", "I Can't Give You Anything But Love, Baby" and "Ain't She Sweet".

 Media releases

 Love on a Branch Line was released on Region One DVD in 2002 and on Region Two in 2006.
 These are distributed by Acorn Media UK.